dongzhang89/CONTA/README.md

 ### To generate pseudo_mask:

-For pseudo-mask generaction, we follow the method [IRNet](https://arxiv.org/abs/1904.05044) without the instance-wise CAM generation step.
+For pseudo-mask generaction, we follow the method in [IRNet](https://arxiv.org/abs/1904.05044) without the instance-wise step.

 ```
 cd pseudo_mask & python run_sample.py
 ```
 * You can either mannually edit the file, or specify commandline arguments.
-* Replace the ground_truth annotation in PASCAL VOC 2012 with the generated pseudo_mask.
+* Remember to replace the ground_truth annotation in PASCAL VOC 2012 with the generated pseudo_mask.

-### To train segmentation model:
+### To train the supervised semantic segmentation model:

 ```
 cd segmentation & python main.py train --config-path configs/voc12.yaml